Robert S. Kerr: Political career

 In a closely-contested race, Kerr became the first Oklahoma governor elected to the Senate.
 He had Presidential aspirations briefly in 1952, but he failed to win the Democratic nomination.
 Instead he devoted his energies to building his Senate career.

 Kerr's activism on natural gas regulation quickly won him a reputation among his colleagues for being a staunch defender of his region and its special interests, including his own petroleum company.
 His personality reinforced these first impressions.
 Kerr's colleagues widely considered him a brilliant debater who overwhelmed his opponents with his passion and his mastery of policy detail.

 Following the 1952 disappointment, Kerr abandoned all hopes of becoming a presidential candidate and threw himself completely into his legislative work.
 He built alliances with the powerful southern and western Democrats who dominated the Senate, including Richard Russell of Georgia and Lyndon Johnson of Texas.
 On these friends he relied heavily.
 He also relied on careful committee preparation to pursue regional economic development.

 The Arkansas River Navigation System (better known as the McClellan-Kerr Arkansas River Navigation System) became Kerr's defining goal through his three terms in the Senate.
 This $1.2 billion federal project, centered in northeastern Oklahoma, fostered more than $3 billion in commercial and industrial development in the Arkansas River basin during the two years after its completion in 1971.
 A once stagnant portion of Oklahoma quickly emerged as a regional economic hub.

 Kerr served, in addition, on several key Senate committees, most notably the Finance and Public Works committees.
-He chaired the United States Senate Committee on Aeronautical and Space Sciences from 1961 to his death.
+He chaired the United States Senate Committee on Aeronautical and Space Sciences from 1961 to his death, and delivered a keynote speech at the June 1962 dedication of Space Park in California.

 As a petroleum executive, Kerr championed petroleum and natural gas interests and advocated for the conservation of natural resources.
 His father had told him, "To raise a family, you have to have three things – land, wood and water."

 The legislative acumen that Kerr displayed, combined with changes in congressional leadership, had the effect of increasing his importance to John F. Kennedy as an ally for programs on Capitol Hill.
 On issues of common interest, such as space and taxes, Kerr co-operated with Kennedy to guarantee mutual success; but on areas of disagreement, including Medicare, Kerr stymied the president.
 In January 1963, the Wall Street Journal summarized the relationship with only some exaggeration: "Mr. Kennedy asked; Mr. Kerr decided."

 Death

-Kerr suffered a fatal heart attack on January 1, 1963.
+In December 1962, Kerr was hospitalized in Washington for a respiratory illness, and was also found to have coronary artery disease; he died there from a heart attack on January 1, 1963, at the age of 66.
 Shortly after he died, an article written by an Associated Press reporter agreed with the title of The Saturday Evening Post tribute.
 Both called Kerr "The Uncrowned King of the Senate."
 He was first buried at Rosehill Cemetery in Oklahoma City, but his body was later moved to the Kerr homestead in Ada, Oklahoma.